gitter-lab/ssps/README.md

     (my_environment) $ snakemake --profile YOUR_PROFILE_NAME
     ```
     (You will probably need to edit the job submission parameters in the profile's `config.yaml` file.)
 4. Relax.
-It will probably take a few thousand cpu-hours to run all of the analyses.
+It will take tens of thousands of cpu-hours to run all of the analyses.

 # Running SSPS on your data